-- In the 14th century, 2, 3 and 4 course gitterns were played contemporaneously, the 2 course gittern (if that is a correct interpretation) becoming obselete in this period.
+- Into the 15th century, 2(?), 3 and 4 course gitterns were played contemporaneously, the 2 course gittern (if that is a correct interpretation) becoming obselete in the early 15th century.

 - The arrival of the 5 course gittern did not supersede 3 and 4 course gitterns.

 There is only one piece of surviving evidence for 4 course gittern tuning, in a puzzlingly neglected source.
 The Berkeley Theory Manuscript was probably written by Johannes Vaillant, a 14th century Parisian music teacher, who died in 1361.
 His manuscript is a compendium of music theory, including drawings and tunings for the citole, gittern, harp and psaltery.
-The drawing of a gittern gives a tuning of e b f’ c’’, which is most odd, and is clearly wrong, since it is contradicted by the text.
-The citole is shown with a tuning of c d g c’, followed by the comment that the gittern tuning is the same, but with the 4th course loosened to a fourth below the adjacent course, clearly giving a tuning of A d g c’ (or an octave higher, depending on the size of the instrument).
+The drawing of a gittern gives a tuning of (bottom to top) e b f’ c’’, which is most odd, and is clearly wrong, since it is contradicted by the text.
+The citole is shown with a tuning of c’ d’ g’ c”, followed by the comment that the gittern tuning is the same, but with the 4th course loosened to a fourth below the adjacent course, clearly giving a tuning of a d’ g’ c”.
 How was the mistake made on the drawing?
-If the e b f’ c’’ tuning is reversed to c f b e’ then we have a tuning entirely in fourths, as described in the text, if we also flatten the b and e.
+If the e b f’ c’’ tuning is reversed to c’ f’ b’ e” then we have a tuning entirely in fourths, as described in the text, if we also flatten the b’ and e”.
 It appears that the author knew the gittern was tuned in fourths but became confused: in the drawing, he forgot that in the text he had written c’ d’ g’ c” for the citole and therefore the tuning a d’ g’ c” for the gittern; calculated the gittern tuning in fourths from the top c” as if it was bottom c’, giving a tuning of c’ f’ bb‘ eb”, but then omitted to write the flats and again reversed the tuning, writing it backwards as e b f’ c” on the drawing.
 Reading the text alone makes gittern tuning unequivocally clear.

 The end of the gittern